Purchase vs lease

 Unlike today, solar was new and uncertain in 2010.
 During this timeframe, solar and third-party finance companies started leasing solar panels to entice potential customers with reduced or no upfront cost, little risk, and minimal maintenance responsibilities.
 Twenty-year leases or 20-year power purchase agreements (PPA), both with a 20-year “bumper to bumper” warranty and $0 down, were almost a no-brainer.
 As a result, these leasing options became very popular.
 Leasing may be the right solution for some customers, but you must understand the terms and conditions and their present and future repercussions.

 In a straight solar lease, the solar company installs the system on the homeowner’s roof at no cost to the homeowner.
 The company will own the solar equipment and the rights to any incentives.
-The incentives cannot be directly taken advantage of by the customer, but the customer benefits indirectly through the lower rates that the company can charge the customer.
+The customer cannot directly take the advantage of the incentives, but he benefits indirectly through the lower rates that the company can charge the customer.
 The homeowner agrees to pay a monthly charge for the system – more accurately, for the stated amount of energy generation – and can consume some or all the energy generated by the system.
 These agreements usually include an “escalator clause” that increases the monthly payment every few years.
 If you did not want the monthly payment to increase, you would pay a higher monthly fee from the start.
 The terms of these agreements are usually 20 years and include a complete warranty and maintenance services, like an energy production guarantee.
 One of the downsides is that if the home is sold, the new homeowner must take over the remaining term of the solar lease.
 Keep in mind the new owner may or may not be willing or be qualified to do so.
 When choosing between a solar loan or solar financing, you should understand which terms are right for you.
 In the end, both options will decrease the electric bills.
 If you are eligible for a federal solar tax credit or any other state solar incentive program, solar panel purchase is the best option.

 Power Purchase Agreement (PPA)